is a webcomic focusing on an opossum. A very strong

 - Anything That Moves: Mary.
-Her standards of men are precisely this.
+Her standards are precisely this.

 - Art Evolution: Between Chapter 1 and Chapter 2, lines become thicker, details are more distinct, and colours become bolder while the character designs for Petunia and Poppy are changed somewhat.
 (The change is rather sudden—compare Chapter 1 Page 24 to the very next page.)

 - Chapter 3 switches to black and white style with detail hatching.

 - And then Chapter 4 goes back to full colour, much like Chapter 2.
 (This may be a matter of convenience: Morbi was working on an exhibition during Chapter 3.)